ewinslow/compasshb.com/readme.md

 * DB_PASSWORD=

 ###Install
-* sudo composer selfupdate && sudo npm install gulp && sudo npm install laravel-elixir && bower install && sudo apt-get update && sudo apt-get install php5-curl -y && sudo apt-get install php5-sqlite -y
+* sudo composer selfupdate && sudo npm install gulp && sudo npm install laravel-elixir && bower install && sudo apt-get update && sudo apt-get install php5-curl -y
 * sudo composer install && gulp
 * php artisan migrate:install
 * php artisan migrate:refresh --seed
+* sudo apachectl restart

 ## Install using Homstead
 These instructions have been tested on Windows 7 and OS X Yosemite.
 They allow you to run a full version of the application on a virtiual machine that you can start and stop when you want to develop and keep the rest of your system clean.
 To set-up your environment you first must install: